hl7au/au-fhir-base/pages/_includes/au-diagnosticresult-intro.md

 **AU Diagnostic Result**  *[[FMM Level 0](guidance.html)]*

 This profile defines an observation structure to represent a diagnostic investigation result issued by a diagnostic service provider in an Australian context.
-The observation may represent the result of a simple investigation of it may group the set of results of a multi-modality procedure or multi-test study / panel.
+The observation may represent the result of a simple investigation or it may group the set of results of a multi-modality procedure or multi-test study / panel.

 This profile may be used to represent a specialist or other diagnostic (not imaging or pathology) observation including results of audiology studies, sleep studies or speech pathology.